 In 2019, Pay.UK, the UK’s leading retail payments authority, introduced plans to develop Request to Pay, a secure messaging service that allows enrolled participants to bill for goods, services, or charitable donations via a digital channel.
 It’s designed to complement existing bill payment methods, such as Direct Debit, and is payment agnostic, meaning funds can be sent via Faster Payments, Bacs or from a card, or as a payment initiation request via open banking.

-Request to pay-based solutions give payers improved flexibility and control over their outgoings.
-The digital request allows them to authorise the payment without having to enter the value or recipient’s account information, saving them time, hassle, and reducing their risk of error.
+Mastercard’s Request to Pay solution enables financial institutions and other processors and billers to participate in Pay.UK’s Request to Pay service.
+It gives payers improved flexibility and control over their outgoings and gives billers greater predictability over incoming payments.
+The digital request allows payers to authorise the payment without having to enter the value or recipient’s account information, saving them time, hassle, and reducing their risk of error.

 We recognise the need for improved control and flexibility everywhere around the world; we are also aware that there are different implementations of request to pay-based services and schemes.
 For example, the European Payments Council (EPC), which manages the SEPA payment schemes that cover most of the euro credit transfers and direct debits in Europe, has developed a Request-to-Pay Scheme rulebook, which is expected to be published in November 2020 following public consultation.